updated regularly

 In order to stay on a positive course, it is important to adjust the heading frequently enough.
 You need to check-in with people to see what's working for everyone and be agile enough to change it at the drop of a hat.

 By "enough", I mean for the needs of that relationship, at that time.
-Early on in a relationship you know nothing about where it's headed so you want to agree and make a few important course changes very frequently indeed.
+Early on in a relationship you know nothing about where it's headed so you want to agree and make a few important course changes very frequently indeed before checking in.
 Later on, perhaps once every 2 weeks is adequate.

 Even in an established relationship, you might find yourself in a particular situation where it makes sense to check in with each other each 15 seconds to see what new changes are working, and try a couple of new changes instantly.
 It's where the agility bit comes in.

-Agree to make changes frequently, only select a few, high-priority ones that everyone agrees are worthwhile trying, and work through them from top priority down over the agreed "sprint" period (above), so that at least the most important one(s) get tested out.
+Agree to make changes frequently, only select a few, high-priority ones that everyone agrees are worthwhile trying, and work through them from top priority down over the agreed Try-out Period (called a sprint in software development, but it sounds a bit dry here), so that at least the most important one(s) get tested out.

-At the end of each "sprint" period agreed, have a review meetup to see how you did against the stories.
-Agree new stories off the back of them and reassess any that you didn't try to see whether they should be carried forward into the next "sprint" - the priorities might have changed by then.
+At the end of each Try-out Period agreed, have a review meetup to see how you did against the stories.
+Agree new stories off the back of them and reassess any that you didn't try to see whether they should be carried forward into the next Try-out Period - the priorities might have changed by then.

 Communicate all the time to everyone, openly - no secrets, OK?

-Children, grandchildren, brothers, friends - they all have some kind of stake in the success of your relationship.
+Interested Parties such as Children, grandchildren, brothers, friends - they all have some kind of interest in the success of your relationship(stakeholders in business but this seems a better term).
 They don't have to make key decisions but gather their insights and listen to how they are affected.
 You will be surprised.

-Once you have identified all the "stakeholders" above, encourage the ones who show an active interest in your decision-making process to contribute.
+Once you have identified all the Interested Parties above, encourage the ones who show an active interest in your decision-making process to contribute.
 Their energy and motivation could by key to success.
 It might by your 10 year-old son.

 Use progress in your relationship as your measure of success.
-If what seemed like a good idea on paper didn't work out, don't hang on to it like a dog with a bone.
+If what seemed like a good idea on paper or worked well in another relationship didn't work out, don't hang on to it like a dog with a bone.
 Agree to drop it.

 Don't see this process as a one-off.
 Instead, build it into all of your relationships going forward and keep doing it - they are not static and change over time.